-- 80. The process of 'mapping' watercourse characteristics to a suitable form of crossing is conceptually simple.
-It is a case of matching several physical / ecological criteria to the most appropriate crossing type. - In practice, there are many permutations of watercourse, topography, bed materials etc. that can be considered.
+- 80. simple.
+It is a case of matching several physical / ecological criteria to the most appropriate crossing type. - 81.
+In practice, there are many permutations of watercourse, topography, bed materials etc. that can be considered.
 The number of categories of each attribute is set out in Table A3.